simple-crypto/SCALib/README.rst

 This work is supported by the Belgian Fund for Scientific Research (F.R.S.-FNRS) through the Equipment Project SCALAB and by the ERC through the Consolidator Grant SWORD.
+This work has been funded in part by the European Union (EU) and the Walloon Region through the FEDER project USERMedia (convention number 501907-379156).
+This work has been funded in part by the European Union (EU) through the ERC project 724725 (acronym SWORD).